-Since its inception, the Wings of ALoha program was a 100% donor-funded program.
-As of October 2017, the Maui Humane Society received a three-year grant from Maddie's Fund to fully pay for all of the costs associated with this program.
-MHS is extremely grateful to Maddie's Fund for their generosity and for truly making a difference in the lives of Maui's pets.
+Since its inception, the Wings of Aloha program was a 100% donor-funded program.
+As of October 2017, the Maui Humane Society received a four-year grant from The Dave & Cheryl Duffield Foundation to fully pay for all of the costs associated with this program.
+MHS is extremely grateful to the Dave & Cheryl Duffield Foundation for their generosity and for truly making a difference in the lives of Maui's pets.

 What can I do to support Wings of Aloha program?

 The Maui Humane Society is always looking for temporary foster care for Wings of Aloha animals.
 Once an animal is selected for Wings of Aloha, they can be transferred into foster care until the date they are scheduled to fly to their destination, which creates immediate space at the shelter for other homeless pets in need.
 If you are interested in becoming a Wings of Aloha foster parent, contact us and let us know!